How can you gauge customer interest?

 - ‘Suitability’ – scored on contacts’ profiles (such as their job title, industry sector, and location)

 These metrics combine to produce a third metric – an overall contact score.
+As a result, you and your company can manage and prioritize your most promising prospects.

 Utilizing contact scoring